 Will my pet experience side effects from CBD?

-As with any medication, be it for humans or animals, there are always pros and cons to be aware of.
-With the proper advice and prescription of CBD oil by a veterinary doctor, potential cons or side effects can be mitigated.
+As with any medication, there are always pros and cons to be aware of.
+With proper advice from a veterinarian trained in CBD prescribing, possible side effects can be mitigated.

-The main consideration for treating pets with CBD oil is gastrointestinal symptoms.
-Diarrhea and vomiting were observed in dogs by McGrath and colleagues, although they could not rule out these symptoms occurring due to other reasons eg. diet changes, stress, being housed in a new facility or sharing enclosures.
+The main consideration for treating pets with CBD oil is gastrointestinal (GI) symptoms.
+Diarrhoea and vomiting were observed in dogs by McGrath and colleagues, although they could not rule out these symptoms occurring due to other reasons, e.g. diet changes, stress, being housed in a new facility and/or sharing enclosures.
+Giving CBD oil with food, and slow dose titration (as prescribed by your vet) will help to minimise GI disturbance.

-Other clinical signs observed in dogs across three delivery methods were erythematous pinnae (redness/inflammation around the ear), ocular and nasal discharge.
-Again this research utilised comparatively higher doses of CBD compared to arthritis or epilepsy study mentioned earlier.
+Other clinical signs observed in dogs across three different delivery methods were erythematous pinnae (redness/inflammation around the ear), ocular and nasal discharge.
+Again this research utilised comparatively higher doses of CBD compared to the arthritis or epilepsy studies mentioned earlier.
+When it comes to dosing, it is recommended to start low and go slow.

 What are the potential benefits of giving my pet CBD oil?